INTRODUCTION OF A CRM SYSTEM

 If necessary, a new orientation of the strategy may then also be accompanied by more fundamental adjustments.

-A very basic requirement for CRM implementation is also the evaluation and possible adaptation of your company organization.
+A very basic prerequisite for CRM implementation is also the evaluation and possible adaptation of your company organization.
 This includes evaluating existing business processes and determining which processes may require alignment or optimization.
 You should define workflows and all contact points along the Customer Journey to optimally fit the CRM system into your business model.

-Part of the structural prerequisites for implementation is also the definition of a CRM manager as project manager and a CRM team of key users of the various departments, such as sales, service, marketing.
+Part of the structural prerequisites for implementation is also the definition of a CRM manager as project manager and a CRM team from the key users of the various departments, such as sales, service, marketing.
 This serves to ensure a structured project process as well as to integrate possibly different requirements of different business areas.

 The latter point is also directly linked to the necessary on-boarding of the employees.
 If possible, involve all employees through the CRM team’s path to the development of CRM system requirements.
 In this way, later friction points can be anticipated in a first step.

-Also, demonstrate the benefits that a CRM system can bring, and make it clear that these benefits depend to a particular extent on whether everyone works comprehensively with CRM software later on.
-See also the Youtbe video for thefunction overview.
-The ability and motivation of employees is a fundamental prerequisite for a successful CRM introduction.
+Also convey the benefits that a CRM system can bring, making it clear that these benefits depend to a particular extent on whether everyone involved later works extensively with the CRM software.
+See also the Youtbe video on the functional overview.
+Empowering and motivating employees is a fundamental requirement for a successful CRM implementation.

 Strive for a clear alignment of your corporate culture towards the customer and his needs.
 If customer orientation is firmly anchored in the company, it is easier for all parties involved to think and react in the appropriate way.
 In addition, a clear line also supports the motivation of the employees.